We care for all women

 Do you identify as lesbian, bisexual, transgender or intersexual?

 You don't have to tell us, but you can.
-We want you to know that being GLBTI won't affect the care you are given.
+We want you to know that being a member of the LGBTQI+ community would never affect the care you are given.

-The Women's strives to tailor its services to meet the needs of women with disabilities.
-Make sure your GP includes on your referral that you are a woman with a disability, so that we can schedule a longer appointment time for you, or any other assistance you might need.
+The Women's strives to tailor its services to meet the needs of people with lived experience of disability.
+Make sure your GP includes on your referral that you are a person with lived experience of disability, so that we can schedule a longer appointment time for you, or any other assistance you might need.

 Do you need an interpreter?